HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_16/Exercise_04_16.md

 (a) `if (p = getPtr() != 0)`
 (b) `if (i = 1024)`
 ####Answer
-(a) The purpose of this code is very likely to first assign p and then run the body of the if statement if p isn't a null pointer.
+(a) The purpose of this code is very likely to first assign p, and then run the body of the if statement if p isn't a null pointer.
 The problem is that the not-equal-to operator have higher precedance than the assignment operator.
 This will result in the following order of evaluation.
 ```cpp
 if (p = (getPtr() != 0))